gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reflections-on-typogenetics.md

 archived: false
 ---

 This post is a part 2 to [Visualizing Typogenetics](/blog/visualizing-typogenetics).
-In that post I gave a full specification of Douglas Hofstadter's toy model of genetics called <strong>Typogenetics</strong>.
-This post will make more sense if you start there.
-In this post I want to explore some extensions of the specification and offer some potential analogies to other complex systems.
+If you're unfamiliar with Douglas Hofstadter's Typogenetics or need a refresher, I'd recommend you start there.

+In this post I'll offer some potential ways to extend Hofstadter's system and explore some loose connections to other areas that are analogous or related to Typogenetics.

+## Extensions

 ### Larger codon size